Add Full Text Search to Wagtail

 2. We get the keywords from the querystring q

-Update wagtail_bootstrap_blog/templates/blog/components/sidebar.html
+Update wagtail_app/templates/blog/components/sidebar.html

 {% load blogapp_tags wagtailroutablepage_tags %}